Naturality and mapping class groups in Heegaard Floer homology: Heegaard invariants

 are weak Heegaard invariants of $\cS_\link$. \end{theorem}

 \begin{theorem}[\cite{Juhasz06:Sutured}] The morphism

 is a weak Heegaard invariant of $\cS_\bal$. \end{theorem}

-However, these theorems are not enough to give invariants in the stronger sense of Theorems~\ref{thm:invt-hf}--\ref{thm:invt-sfh}, which assign to $M$ an object of~$\C$, rather than an isomorphism class of objects of~$\C$.
+However, these theorems are not enough to give invariants in the stronger sense of Theorems~\ref{thm:invt-hf}, \ref{thm:invt-hfl}, and~\ref{thm:invt-sfh}, which assign to a based 3-manifold, a based link, or a balanced sutured manifold an object of~$\Field[U]\text{-}\Mod$, rather than an isomorphism class of objects of~$\Field[U]\text{-}\Mod$.
 For that, we look for further structure in the graph~$\G$.